rahji/writing-with-github/githubpages.md

 ### Changing a Page's Title and URL

 Each Markdown page can begin with a [front matter block](https://jekyllrb.com/docs/front-matter/) that contains metadata about the page.
 An example of information that might be contained in this section includes a title for the page (which is otherwise drawn from the top-level heading of the Markdown text).
 Another common use for this section is specifying a "permalink" for the page.
 This will become the URL for the web page.
 By default, the URL is derived from the Markdown filename.
 In the example below, both a title and permalink are specified.
-Again, this code would appear at the top of a Markdown document.
+Again, this code (including the dashed lines) would appear at the top of a Markdown document.

 ```yaml
 ---